ls1intum/Artemis/docs/user/tutorialgroups.rst

 Creating Tutorial Groups
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Tutorial groups can be created manually or by importing a CSV file.
 Importing a CSV file is a convenient option if the tutorial groups and student assignments already exist in a campus management system (e.g. TUM-Online).
-This way, both the groups and the assignments can be created at once.
+This way, both the groups and the assignments (student to tutorial group) can be created at once.

 |instructors-create-groups|